Implementation of Optimal Thermal Radiation Pumps using Adiabatically Modulated Photonic Cavities: Acknowledgements.

-\begin{acknowledgement} We acknowledge partial support by an ONR Grant No. N00014-16-1-2803, by an NSF Grants No. EFMA-1641109 and by a grant from Simons Collaboration in MPS.
-L.J.F.-A. acknowledges partial financial support from CONICET. \end{acknowledgement}
+We acknowledge partial support by an ONR Grant No. N00014-16-1-2803, by an NSF Grants No. EFMA-1641109 and by a grant No. 733698 from Simons Collaboration in MPS.
+L.J.F.-A. acknowledges partial financial support from CONICET.